 Squamous cell carcinomas can also present differently.
 Most are scaly, rough, and begin in the outer layer of the skin.
 There is a potential for a sore that bleeds easily under the scab.
 The sore may be painful and tender.

-How to tell the difference between skin cancer and a rash.
+How to distinguish skin cancer from a rash.

 How to recognize early signs of skin cancer